South Kivu: Pre-colonial and colonial era

 In June 1909, the region became the site of the Kivu Frontier Incident when John Methuen Coote, a British officer from the Uganda Protectorate, established fortified camps at Burungu and Rubona on Lake Kivu.
 British troops under Coote withdrew from Rubona on 29 June 1909, allowing Belgian forces to take control of the post.
 The dispute was later resolved in May 1910, when the colonial boundaries between the Belgian Congo, the Uganda Protectorate, and German East Africa (now Rwanda) were officially settled, with eastern Kivu allocated to Uganda and Rwanda.
 Kivu District was formally created on 28 March 1912, through a royal decree that restructured the Congo into 22 districts.
 The newly established Kivu District was subdivided into three sectors: Lake Edward (with Beni as its administrative center), Tanganyika (Uvira), and Rutshuru (Rutshuru).
 In 1923, during a visit to Bukavu, the Commissioner of Orientale Province received a request from the European settler community to transfer the district capital from Rutshuru to Bukavu, citing its central location, mild climate, and scenic setting on Lake Kivu as making it a more suitable administrative center.
 The transfer was approved in 1924, officially designating Bukavu as the headquarters of the Kivu District.
 From 1925 onward, the area experienced economic and infrastructural growth, marked by the arrival of Prince Eugène de Ligne and his wife from Usumbura (now Bujumbura), who established the Linéa Company on the Idjwi archipelago that same year.
 According to Colonel Xavier Diericx, significant progress was recorded in Kivu from 1927.

+A caravan of travelers and livestock rests on the slope of Mount Mohi in South Kivu in 1947.

-In 1933, the provinces of the Belgian Congo underwent reorganization, reducing their autonomy.
-The newly defined provinces were renamed after their capitals, leading to the division of Orientale Province into Stanleyville Province and Costermansville Province.
-Costermansville Province was renamed Kivu Province in 1947, and in 1951, the Kivu District was further subdivided into Sud-Kivu, Nord-Kivu, and Maniema Districts within Kivu Province.
-The law of 27 April 1962, led to the restructuring of provinces, institutionalizing Kivu Province as an official province alongside Maniema and North Kivu.
-Until 1962, the province was composed of three districts.
-A subsequent administrative reorganization in 1963 resulted in the creation of Central Kivu Province, which included the territories of Bukavu, Kabare, Kalehe, Goma, Fizi, Rutshuru, Shabunda, and Uvira.
+On 25 September 1933, the provinces of the Belgian Congo were reorganized, and the amount of autonomy of the former provinces was reduced.
+The provinces were renamed after their respective administrative capitals, and Orientale Province was split into Stanleyville Province and Costermansville Province.
+On 1 October 1947, Costermansville Province was renamed Kivu Province.
+Kivu Province initially consisted of the districts of Kivu and Maniema.
+On 1 January 1951, Kivu District was subdivided into North Kivu District, with Goma as its administrative center, and South Kivu District, whose capital remained Costermansville (renamed Bukavu after independence).